aharr1s/aharr1s/README.md

-- 👋 Hi, I’m @aharr1s
+- 👋 Hi, I’m @aharr1s, but you can call me Asia
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development and AI integration
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on side projects in Java, JavaScript, C++.
 Python
 - 📫 How to reach me ig: @ilyasia__